 - Firms are required to comply with the fundamental principles, be independent, and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - 950.2 Firms might provide a range of non-assurance services to their assurance clients, consistent with their skills and expertise.
-Providing certain non-assurance services to assurance clients might create threats to compliance with the fundamental principles and threats to independence.
-This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances.

-- R950.3 Before a firm accepts an engagement to provide a non-assurance service to an assurance client, the firm shall determine whether providing such a service might create a threat to independence. - 950.3 A1 The requirements and application material in this section assist firms in analysing certain types of non-assurance services and the related threats that might be created when a firm accepts or provides non-assurance services to an assurance client. - 950.3 A2 New business practices, the evolution of financial markets and changes in information technology are among the developments that make it impossible to draw up an all-inclusive list of non-assurance services that might be provided to an assurance client.
-As a result, the Code does not include an exhaustive listing of all non-assurance services that might be provided to an assurance client.
+Providing certain non-assurance services to assurance clients might create threats to compliance with the fundamental principles and threats to independence. - This section sets out requirements and application material relevant to applying the conceptual framework to identify, evaluate and address threats to independence when providing non-assurance services to assurance clients. - New business practices, the evolution of financial markets and changes in technology are some developments that make it impossible to draw up an all-inclusive list of non-assurance services that firms might provide to an assurance client.
+The conceptual framework and the general provisions in this section apply when a firm proposes to a client to provide a non-assurance service for which there are no specific requirements and application material.